 “Most published methods are produced with large complex projects in mind.
 So we have produced these Generic project management methods to help with the problem of smaller less complex projects.
-One, Three and also Four and Five steps are based on industry best practice and many years experience.
+One, Three and also Four and Five steps are based on industry best practice and over 20 years experience.
 Your methods all include full sets of templates, hints and guidance materials.
 Therefore saving valuable time and improving quality of delivery.”
 Malcolm West

 Managing Smaller Projects

 The major drawback with PRINCE2© over the years has been its poor application to small projects.
 The PRINCE2 2009 literature included a section on tailoring for the PRINCE2 environment.
 Tailoring was also further strengthened in the PRINCE2 2017 refresh.
 Users found these a substantial steps forward but they still doesn’t quite address all the issues.

 You will have been trained on the full PRINCE2 method, and that is great.
 However in most cases the projects you then work on do not justify the full method being applied.